psumesh/AVR_based_RISC/Readme.md

-An Verilog Implementation of 8 bit RISC Processor based on AVR ISA
+A Verilog Implementation of 8 bit RISC Processor based on AVR ISA

 Features :

-a) 32 instructions including Arithmetic, Logical, Load, Store, Branch, Jump, Call, each of 16 bits wide
+a) 32 instructions including Arithmetic, Logical, Load, Store, Branch, Jump, Call, each of 16 bits frame

 b) 8 bit ALU